vinaykris23/arduino_wack_a_mole_1d/README.md

 If the player fails to press the button within a specific time frame, the player gets a strike.
 Every 10 seconds the difficulty level (speed) of the game increases.
 A total of 5 strikes means the game is finished.
+All LED's turn ON and a special tune is played for GAME OVER!

 ## Pin Setup